 Price

-Food processing can make food cheaper.
+Processing can make food cheaper.
 For instance, frozen vegetables can be purchased in quantity, kept longer, and have similar nutritional content as fresh ones at a lesser cost because they have already been cooked.
 They also don’t contain any inedible components.
 In this approach, processing lengthens the food’s shelf life and reduces waste, bringing down the overall cost of food production.